AneekHait/VirtualClassroom/README.md

                       VIRTUAL CLASSROOM

-Its a college project for a Virtual Classroom
+It is a college project for a Virtual Classroom base on Django Framework.

 INSTALLING INSTRUCTION: